Tree formulas, mean first passage times and Kemeny's constant of a Markov chain: Loose ends and further references

 \subsection{Asymptotic enumeration of spanning trees}

-In Section \ref{Kmt}, we have seen that Kirchhoff's matrix tree theorem can be used to enumerate spanning trees in finite graphs.
+We have seen that Kirchhoff's matrix tree theorem enumerates explicitly spanning trees in finite graphs.
 It is interesting to understand the asymptotics of the number of spanning trees of a sequence of finite graphs that ``approach" an infinite graph.

 \quad The following result was proved by Lyons \cite{Lyons1,Lyons2}.
-Assume that a sequence of finite graphs $G_n$ converges in the local weak sense of Benjamini-Schramm \cite{BenSh}, to an infinite graph $G$.
-Under technical assumptions,
+Let $(G_n; n \in \mathbb{N})$ be a sequence of finite connected graphs with bounded average degree, converging in the local weak sense of Benjamini--Schramm \cite{BenSh} to a probability measure $\rho$ on an infinite graph $G$.
+Then